 What We Do

-- Implement effective program and outcomes measurement and evaluation strategies to respond to changing health care needs
+All AHECs are tasked with meeting four core mission areas, with effective program and outcomes measurement, and evaluative strategies to respond to changing health care needs.